mathdigilab/mathdigilab.github.io/index.md

 ---

 > **Mathdigilab** is being restructured and will be served specifically for Math Exams and Resources.
-I Recommend trying out Collaborative learning sessions and mock tests on [Clay Learn](https://claylearn.tech)
+I Recommend trying out Collaborative learning sessions and mock tests on [ClayLearn](https://claylearn.tech)
 {: .bg-grey-lt-000 .p-6 }

 ---